What to Eat in Spain and Food Culture in Spain – Popular Food in Spain You Need to Taste

 Breadsticks called picos are popular Spanish snacks that come with soups and salads in Spain.
 Thus, when you order gazpacho or salmorejo, expect to get picos with them too.
 But, equally important, these crunchy snacks are simply enjoyed with a bowl of olives and a glass of wine in bars and restaurants across Spain.

-If you seek to taste something somewhat bizarre but delicious, you should try Spanish caracoles (snails).
-Snail tapas might look and sound odd, but you might be surprised to find out that snails in Spain are Spanish traditional food, common Spanish tapas and even more favorite spring tapas in Spain.
-If you travel Spain in the season of snail tapas (in May and June) and want to try one of the unique dishes from Spain, make sure to check out this exceptional Spanish tapa dish.
+If you seek to taste something beyond classic Spanish dishes and something somewhat bizarre but delicious, you should try Spanish caracoles (snails).
+Snail tapas might look and sound odd, but you might be surprised to find out that snails in Spain are Spanish traditional food, common Spanish tapas, and even more favorite spring tapas in Spain.
+If you are traveling Spain in the season of snail tapas (in May and June) and want to try one of the unique dishes from Spain, make sure to check out this exceptional Spanish tapa dish.
 Read more about my experience of eating snails in Spain: Eating Snail Tapas in Spain

 19. MANCHEGO CHEESE